FAQs: Fall 2021 Off-Campus Study

 - Will students be required to be fully vaccinated for COVID-19 in order to participate in Off-Campus Study?

 Yes, students must be fully vaccinated for COVID-19 in order to participate in the Off-Campus Study Program.
+Students will upload their vaccination information directly in the OCS portal, where more detailed instructions are provided.

 - How will students book travel?